kdeldycke/meta-package-manager/docs/usecase.md

 All package managers are not on-par between themselves. `mpm` is filling the gap between managers and implement some missing features.

-For instance, [`pip` doesn't can't upgrade all outdated package](https://github.com/pypa/pip/issues/4551) with a single command. `mpm` adds that missing feature:
+For instance, [`pip` doesn’t can’t upgrade all outdated package](https://github.com/pypa/pip/issues/4551) with a single command. `mpm` adds that missing feature: